 Students are responsible for their own education.
-Each student is given a curriculum plan (located in the ASU Graduate Bulletin) which clearly outlines the requirements of the program, semester by semester.
+Each student is given a curriculum plan (located in the AState Graduate Bulletin) which clearly outlines the requirements of the program, semester by semester.
 Additional pertinent information is provided in the University Student Handbook.
 It is the responsibility of the student to know and to follow the requirements, policies and procedures contained in this handbook.
 As new policies and procedures are adopted by the faculty, students will be provided this information.
+Notice will be provided via courses enrolled, on Program List-Serve, or other.
 See CNHP website for new information.